inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

 ### Engine Features

+* Ambient Occlusion
-* see wiki for actual list of engine features
+* see wiki for a full list of engine features
 * Cube 2 Engine Features

  * 6 directional heightfield in octree world structure allowing for instant easy in-game geometry editing (even in multiplayer, coop edit).